 Manufacturers offer both normally energized and normally de-energized versions of auto-reset ground fault sensors.
-The more common of the two is normally de-energized, in which the output, whether solid state or electromechanical relay, does not change state unless there is a fault to ground exceeding the trip point.
-The normally energized version is sometimes referred to as "fail-safe".
-With this type sensor, the output changes state when the sensor is first powered.
-The output returns to "normal" or "shelf-state" condition when one of two things occur: 1) The fault current sensed exceeds the trip point, or; 2) The power to the sensor is removed.
-If a designer selected a normally open, normally energized solid-state output model to open the circuit powering a contactor coil, then the output "contact" would be open at shelf state, and closed when the monitored circuit is not passing current to ground and the sensor is energized.
-If the sensor power was interrupted, or the monitored load passed current to ground over the trip point, the sensor output would open, turning off the monitored load.
-This should be quite clear that the monitored circuit might not energize if the sensor closes the output contact.
+The more common of the two is normally de-energized, in which the output, whether solid-state or electromechanical relay, does not change state unless there is a fault to ground exceeding the trip point.
+The normally energized version is sometimes referred to as fail-safe.
+With this type of sensor, the output changes state when the sensor is first powered.
+The output returns to normal or shelf-state" condition when one of two things occur: (1) The fault current sensed exceeds the trip point or, (2) The power to the sensor is removed.

-More commonly the sensor selection would be normally closed, normally de-energized (solid state) with the "contact" opening only when current over the trip point passes to ground.
+If a designer selected a normally open, normally energized solid-state output model to open the circuit powering a contactor coil, then the output contact would be open at shelf state and closed when the monitored circuit is not passing current to ground and the sensor is energized.
+If the sensor power is interrupted, or the monitored load passed current to ground over the trip point, the sensor output will open, turning off the monitored load.
+This should be quite clear that the monitored circuit might not energize if the sensor did not see power first, as energizing the sensor closes the output contact.
+More commonly the sensor selection would be normally closed, normally de-energized (solid-state) with the contact opening only when current over the trip point passes to ground.

 With electromechanical relay outputs, the operation is the same.
-In normally energized versions, the output relay is energized with sensor power applied, so that the contacts change state when the sensor has power.
+In normally energized versions, the output relay is energized with sensor power applied so that the contacts change state when the sensor has power.
 The relay will then return to shelf state when there is a loss of power to the sensor or the fault current exceeds the trip point.
 (Fig. 5)